County completes debris removal | Sarasota | Your Observer

-Although storm debris from Hurricane Irma is out of residents' yards and streets, three parks in the county remain closed as the debris makes the last leg of its journey to the landfill.
+Although storm debris from Hurricane Irma is out of residents' yards and streets, one park remains closed as the debris makes the last leg of its journey to the landfill.

 All Hurricane Irma recovery efforts have been completed, according to a social media post from Sarasota County on Dec.
 18.